uc-cdis/guppy/doc/queries.md

 ### 4. Nested Aggregation
 :bangbang: **This section is for performing aggregations on documents which contain nested fields.
 For information about Guppy supporting nested sub-aggregations such as terms aggregation and missing aggregation, please refer to [Sub-aggregations](#aggs-sub)**

->The difference between Nested Aggregations and Sub-aggregations is that Nested Aggregations are performed on multi-level nested fields, while the sub-aggregations are preformed on different fields within a same level.
+>The difference between Nested Aggregations and Sub-aggregations is that Nested Aggregations are performed on multi-level nested fields, while the sub-aggregations are performed on different fields within a same level.

 Guppy supports performing aggregations (both text and numeric aggregations) on nested fields.
 For information about using nested fields inside filters, see [Nested Filter](#filter-nested)
 > Suppose the ES index has a mapping as the following: